carpentries-incubator/machine-learning-neural-python/_episodes/05-train_eval.md

 ```
 {: .language-python}

 We can now plot the results of the training.
-Our hope is that "loss" drops over successive epochs, while accuracy increases.
+"Loss" should drop over successive epochs and accuracy should increase.

 ```python
 plt.plot(hist.history['loss'], 'b-', label='train loss')